 First of all, you should talk to your veterinarian about the process.
 It is important to understand the potential risks and be able to identify signs of complications.
 It's best to find a vet in advance that has experience and interest in canine reproduction.
 Ideally, your vet has been checking on your dog throughout the pregnancy.
 The vet will talk to you about preparation and may also be able to help you find the right supplies.
 It is also a good idea to talk to an experienced dog breeder and consider having that person present for the birth.

-How Will I Know When My Dog Is Ready to Give Birth?
+Knowing When Your Dog Is Ready to Give Birth

 A pregnant dog typically shows signs of nesting within about 48 hours of the onset of labor.
 These signs may include scratching at her bed and looking for a safe place to have the puppies.
 You should begin to take your dog's rectal temperature once or twice a day as her due date approaches.
 When the rectal temperature drops below 100°F (normal body temperature is 100-102°F) this is a good sign that labor will begin within about 24 hours.

 During the first stage of labor, your dog will begin to experience uterine contractions.
 She may also start pacing or digging.
 Many dogs will pant or shake.
 Some dogs even vomit.
 All of this is considered normal behavior and typically lasts for six to 12 hours until the cervix dilates and she is ready to deliver her pups.

 When your dog first goes into labor, the best thing you can do is keep your distance while quietly observing your dog whelp.
 It may surprise you to learn that dogs don't usually need much help giving birth.
 In fact, it is fascinating to watch a dog's instincts take over as they whelp and nurse their young.

 The puppies are generally born about 45-60 minutes apart.
 In between pups, the mother may or may not pass the placenta from the previous pup.
 You might want to prevent your dog from eating the placenta because it often causes vomiting later.